romana1234/ada-template-website/website_part2.md

 ---

 # Part 2: Stereotypes and representation of different genders in the film industry
-How are female and male characters represented in movies? ...
+This part focuses on how female and male characters are represented in movies.
+Typical stereotypes are identified and analyses are performed, if they are really reflected in the movies.
+Furthermore, the evolution of the representation in time is examined.

 ## Stereotypes of characters in movies by gender